 - OSMO (OpenScape Mobile).
 This is an application you can install on your Android mobile or iPhone which will allow you to make and receive calls using your University extension number.

 Three basic deskphones are being offered, the IP35, the IP55, the IP60, and CP600.
-The IP60 and CP600 are Bluetooth enabled and offer the most options to support people with a hearing impairment, so we suggest that you request this.
+The IP60 and CP600 are Bluetooth enabled and offer the most options to support people with a hearing impairment.
+These devices can be purchased on ORACLE, and details can be found here.

 If you use hearing aids, you may find that you get noise interference if you hold the handset to your ear or try a headset.
 A possible solution is to use a Bluetooth neck loop.
 This will transmit the sound from the phone directly to your hearing aids.